Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

 A topological phase refers to a state of matter with a non-trivial topological invariant for energy-gapped states.
 There are two types of energy gaps defined in the non-Hermitian system, namely point-gaps and line-gaps\cite{Gong2018,Kawabata2019}.
 Hereafter, we focus on topological phases originating with the point-gap (point-gap topological phases, in short) which is unique to the non-Hermitian systems\cite{Yao2018,Yokomizo2019}.

-The bulk-edge correspondence (BEC) for the point-gap topological phases has been studied\cite{Okuma2020} and the following statements are confirmed for systems without any symmetry: An energy spectrum for a system with periodic boundary conditions (PBC) forms closed curve(s) winding a point on the complex-energy plane, giving a topological invariant which is called winding number for that point.
+The bulk-edge correspondence (BEC) for the point-gap topological phases has been studied\cite{Slager2020,Okuma2020,Zhang2020} and the following statements are confirmed for systems without any symmetry in one dimension systems: A spectrum for a system with periodic boundary conditions (PBC) forms closed curve(s) winding a point on the complex plane, giving a topological invariant which is called a winding number for that point.
 Then, the spectrum for the corresponding system with semi-infinite boundary conditions (SIBC) is equal to the the spectrum for the system with PBC (PBC spectrum, in short) together with the area, which is the set of points for which the winding number is non-trivial.
 The spectrum for the corresponding system with open boundary conditions (OBC) forms non-closed curve(s) and appears on the SIBC spectrum.
 Further, it has been revealed that the point-gap topological phases give rise to the skin effect which makes all eigenstates localized near the open boundaries.

 As mentioned above, the BEC for the point-gap topological phases has only been discussed with PBC, SIBC and OBC so far.
-Meanwhile, in the Hermitian system, the BEC has been established even for junction systems where two subsystems with independent topological invariants are connected to each other.
+While interface states appearing at the region where two subsystems with different point-gap topological phases are connected have been studied\cite{Weidemann2020,Xiao2020,Longhi2021,Longhi2022}, the BEC for the junction geometry has not been clarified, nevertheless the BEC has been established even for junction systems in the Hermitian system.